ucdavisdatalab/therm-d_fly_detection/README.md

 ## Training the Model

+> [!IMPORTANT]
+>
-The model has already been trained, so it is not necessary to train the model in order to use the fly detection tools described above.
-That said, if new annotated data becomes available, additional training may improve accuracy.
+> The model has already been trained, so it is not necessary to train the model
+> in order to use the fly detection tools described above.
+That said, if new
+> annotated data becomes available, additional training may improve accuracy.

 The model is a [You Only Look Once (YOLO) v8][yolo] object detection model.
 It was trained on the UC Davis [Farm Cluster][farm].
 The node used has 2 AMD EPYC